rpy2/rpy2/doc/source/vector.rst

 .. note::
-   In Python, using the operator ``+`` on two sequences concatenates them and this behavior has been conserved.
+   In Python, using the operator ``+`` on two sequences concatenates them and this behavior has been conserved:

    >>> print(x + 1)
+   [1]  1  2  3  4  5  6  7  8  9 10  1

 .. note::
    The boolean operator ``not`` cannot be redefined in Python (at least up to